katjaweb/gapfinder/README.md

 ## Evaluation

-The `evals/` folder contains a small evaluation pipeline for scenario-based testing, human review, and automated judging.
+The `evals/` folder contains a small evaluation pipeline for scenario-based testing, human review, and automated judging, also for the default video.

+The evaluation scenarios file `evals/scenarios.csv` were generated using an LLM and are based on the default video tutorial.

 Recommended workflow: